laiyao1/AnalogCoderPro/README.md

 - **Outcome**: Improves design success rate and circuit performance, enabling an end-to-end automated workflow.

-# Project Checklist
+# ✅ Project Checklist

 - [ ] Update the the LLM run scripts.
-- [ ] Update the sample waveform figures.
+- [x] Update the sample waveform figures.

-# Benchmark
+# 🧪 Benchmark
 - Task descriptions are in `problem_set.tsv`.
 - Sample circuits are in directory `sample_design`.
 - Test-benches are in directory `problem_check`.

-# Waveform Examples
+# 📊 Waveform Gallery

 Here are example waveforms for different circuit types, demonstrating the appropriate analysis methods for each design.